Understanding The Effects Of Divorce On Children

 Get help

 If your child or children are having a challenging time accepting or coping with the divorce, it may be beneficial to seek support from a licensed professional.
 A child therapist can work with your child to get them to open up about their feelings and process them in a healthy, productive way.
-Therapy can be a powerful tool for preventing problems associated with the divorce from carrying into adulthood.
+Therapy can be a powerful tool for preventing problems associated with the effects of divorce on children from carrying into adulthood.

 Getty/Vadym Pastukh